 10. Revenue of the e-commerce fashion segment in Canada was projected to reach over $11 billion in 2021.

 Fashion industry market trends estimate revenue to increase at an annual growth rate of 6.20%, totalling a market volume of around $14 billion by 2025.
 Additionally, by 2023, approximately 16% of the total market revenue in the fashion segment will be generated through online sales.

 11. The Canadian e-commerce market’s largest segment is apparel.

-This segment’s estimated market volume for 2021 is approximately $7 billion.
-Moreover, trends in the fashion industry indicate that the average revenue per user in the e-commerce apparel segment will be $374.61 in 2021.
+The segment’s estimated market volume for 2021 was approximately $7 billion.
+Moreover, trends in the fashion industry indicated that the average revenue per user in the e-commerce apparel segment would be $374.61 in 2021.
 At the same time, the number of users could climb to 25.7 million by 2025.